faboussard/42-irc/assets/bot.md

 ## Important notes

-- **Synchronous communication**: In C++98, asynchronous communication is difficult to implement.
-The bot will likely perform synchronous communication, meaning it will send a request and wait for the response before continuing with other tasks.

-- **Buffer management**: Since responses from API server may be large, proper buffer management is required.
+**Buffer management**: Since responses from API server may be large, proper buffer management is required.
 If the response is too large to receive in one go, the bot needs to receive in multiple times.